Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

-\begin{lemma}[{\cite{juhaszzemkeconcordancesurgery}}] Let $\S$ be a smooth surface neatly embedded in $B^4$.
-Let $\alpha$ be an essential, non-separating simple closed curve on $\Sigma$ and $J$ a knot.
-Then In particular, if $F_{B^4,\S}$ is nonvanishing and $J$ has nontrivial Alexander polynomial then $\S$ and $\S(\alpha;J)$ are not smoothly isotopic rel.\ boundary.
+In particular, if $F_{B^4,\S}$ is nonvanishing, and $J$ has nontrivial Alexander polynomial, then $\S$ and $\S(\alpha;J)$ are not smoothly isotopic rel.\ boundary.
 More generally, if $F_{B^4,\S}$ is nonvanishing and if $J_1$ and $J_2$ are knots with Alexander polynomials that are distinct up to multiplication with a monomial $\pm t^k$, then the surfaces $\S(\alpha; J_1)$ and $\S(\alpha;J_2)$ are not smoothly isotopic rel.\ boundary.